A Tree for Everyone

 Introduction

-A Tree For Everyone Grant Fund is for people in South Yorkshire who would like to plant trees on land where planting rights are secured, and where the trees will provide a public benefit and enhance environmental sustainability.
+A Tree For Everyone Fund is for people in South Yorkshire who would like to plant trees on land where planting rights are secured, and where the trees will provide a public benefit and enhance environmental sustainability.
 Grants of up to £2,500 can provide trees, equipment, surveys or other professional support, provided applicants meet the criteria.

 How much can I apply for?

-• Round 1 – from £250 to £2,500 to be spent by 31st March 2025
+£250 to £2,500 to be spent by 31st March 2026.

 Please see the Guidance Notes attached below for full eligibility criteria.